kammitama5/kammitama5.github.io/_posts/2021-5-1-Saturday-May-1st.md

 knows this stuff now.
 It's also a very sexist industry (particularly on the technical side), but I won't get into that.
 - I've thought back to another faculty member who has told me, mid-conversation "you know, I like talking to you; talking with you is like talking with a peer."
-- I later thought, maybe that's because of all the messed up crap I've had to deal with and just resolve over the years; some of it was very laughable because it was so paintful, but I grew a lot and learned a lot by just having to suck it up and find a way to resolve things.
+- I later thought, maybe that's because of all the messed up crap I've had to deal with and just resolve over the years; some of it was very laughable because it was so painful, but I grew a lot and learned a lot by just having to suck it up and find a way to resolve things.
 It gives me the ability to anticipate how things will pan out.

 ## Independence